nxhuy-github/k8s-note/kubernetes.md

 The main components of K8s engine are:
 - Master Node
     - run on single node
+        - in reality, the K8s cluster is made up of multiple masters
     - responsible for managing the cluster: monitor nodes & **Pods** in a cluster
     - 5 components:
         - kube-apiserver